al6x/micon/old/v1/readme.md

 # Micon IoC assembles and manages Your Application

-Micon is infrastructural component, invisible to user and it's main goal is to simplify development.
+Micon is infrastructural component, invisible to user and its main goal is to simplify development.
 It reduces complex monolithic application to set of simple low coupled components.

 Concentrate on business logic and interfaces and Micon will provide automatic configuration, life cycle management and dependency resolving.